SeeleyLogan/misc8/README.md

 ![MISC8 after being powered, no program executed](./images/misc8_startup.jpg "MISC8")

-This project currently includes an emulator for my homebrew breadboard computer.
+This project currently includes an emulator and assembler for my homebrew breadboard computer.

-Future programs will include an assembler and a compiler.
+There will eventually be a compiler, for now an assembler is provided.

 I also plan to extend the emulator by adding an emulator for the 1602A LCD, this way `dwritei` and `dwrited` can be debugged.